* Equities rise after encouraging U.S. labor market report

 Prices for U.S. Treasuries slid as a second straight day of better-than-expected labor market data boosted appetite for riskier assets.

-Oil rebounded above $111 a barrel as the ECB gave no strong hint about monetary policy easing in the months ahead and on the better-than-expected jobs data.
+Oil hovered near break-even at about $111 a barrel as the ECB gave no strong hint about monetary policy easing in the months ahead and on the better-than-expected U.S. jobs data.